 What worked for your launch campaign or the first year of your business will not necessarily continue working.
 Change is constant, and it's something that will influence your business strategy as well as your marketing mix.

-Algorithms can change: this is a regular hurdle an audience manager has to go through every so often if your community is based on an external platform, whether that's a Slack group or TikTok.
+Algorithms can change: this is a regular hurdle any audience manager goes through if your community is based on an external platform, whether a Slack group or TikTok.

-New social media channels pop up, which means a chunk of your audience might be moving somewhere else.
-This presents a dilemma, do you follow them and start a new channel or work towards growing the existing channel further?
+New social media channels pop up, meaning a chunk of your audience might be moving elsewhere.
+Here's a dilemma – do you follow them and start a new channel or work towards growing the existing channel further?

 The audience you knew changes interests.
-Imagine, your regular impulse buyer crowd that was into Saturday brunches and never missed your live event, now are settled dog owners, love shopping on Vinted and never miss a Sunday farmers market.
+For example, your regular Saturday brunchers that never missed your live stream event are now settled dog owners, shop on Vinted and never miss a Sunday farmers market.

 Or, Elon Musk buys the social media channel you relied on for advertising, and now you’re reevaluating your options.